-A diagram detailing the quantities in this equation is shown in Fig. 14.1.
-Here $F{gravity}$ is the gravitational attractive force between two objects whose masses are M_1 and M_2 .
+A diagram detailing the quantities in this equation is shown in Fig. 5.1.
+Here $F{gravity}$ is the gravitational attractive force between two objects whose masses are $M_1$ and $M_2$ .
 The distance between the two objects is "R".
 The gravitational constant G is just a small number that scales the size of the force.
-The most important thing about gravity is that the force depends only on the masses of the two objects and the distance between the objects is squared, and is in the denominator of the fraction.
+The most important thing about gravity is that the force depends only on the masses of the two objects and the distance between them.
+This law is called an Inverse Square Law because the distance between the objects is squared, and is in the denominator of the fraction.
 There are several laws like this in physics and astronomy.

-Figure 4.1: The force of gravity depends on the masses of the two objects (M_1, M_2) , and the distance between them (R).
+Figure 5.1: The force of gravity depends on the masses of the two objects $(M_1, M_2)$ , and the distance between them (R).